LeaPav/3d-geometry-project/README.md

 - **Graphics: SFML 3.0.2**
 - **Physics**: All collisions use `math::Vec2f::Reflect` for realistic bounce behavior
 - **Gameplay**:
-  - Score increases by 25 per brick destroyed
+  - 3 types of bricks with different lives: it takes either 1 hit, 2 hits, or 3 hits to destroy them.
+  - You earn `25` points for each brick hit, and `75` points when a brick is destroyed.
-  - 3 lives: ball resets when lost
+  - 3 lives: ball resets when lost.
-  - Paddle movement and collision handled via math library
+  - Paddle movement and collision handled via math library.

 ### Controls
 `Q` or `<-` = Move paddle left.